Jim Walker (English footballer)

-Jim Walker (born 10 June 1947) is a professional footballer who played in the Football League for five clubs as a full-back.
+Jim Walker (born 10 June 1947) is a professional footballer who played in the Football League for five clubs as a winger and full-back.
 He also had a long stint as physiotherapist at Aston Villa.

 Playing career

 Walker began his career by coming through the youth ranks with hometown club Northwich Victoria.
-This led to him being snapped up by Derby County in February 1968, with Walker appearing 26 times as Derby won the Football League Second Division the following year.
+This led to him being snapped up by Derby County in February 1968, with Walker appearing 26 times playing as a winger as Derby won the Football League Second Division the following year.
 Unfortunately appearances were to be limited over the following years and he was allowed to spend time on loan with Hartlepool in 1970.
 He helped Derby win the First Division title in the 1971–72 season, but only made 6 league appearances.

-He moved on to Brighton & Hove Albion in September 1974, just 13 months before signing for fellow Division Three side Peterborough United.
+He moved on to Brighton & Hove Albion in September 1974, just 13 months before signing for fellow Division Three side Peterborough United where he changed position to become a full back.
 By November 1976 he was on the move again when he joined Chester, where he would spend the remainder of his playing career.

 Walker made his Chester debut in a 2–1 defeat at Portsmouth on 2 November 1976 and he was an ever-present for the remainder of the season in the number three shirt, as Chester reached the fifth round of the FA Cup and won the Debenhams Cup.
 He remained a regular until February 1981, when he made his final appearance against Colchester United.
 Walker was soon forced to retire but he remained with the club for two years in a physio and coaching role.

-And is very fondly remembered by those who saw him play.